Zero-Trust SEO: Securing Your Search Rankings in a Hostile Digital Landscape

 - Validate all API inputs to prevent injection attacks.
 Input validation ensures that data sent to the API meets the expected format and doesn't contain malicious code.

-Automation scripts often contain sensitive information like API keys and credentials.
+Automation scripts often contain sensitive information like api keys and credentials.
 Securing these scripts is paramount.

-- Store API keys and credentials securely using environment variables or a secrets management system.
+- Store api keys and credentials securely using environment variables or a secrets management system.
 This prevents hardcoding sensitive information directly into your scripts.

 - Implement code reviews to identify potential security vulnerabilities.
 Code reviews help catch errors and security flaws before deployment.